2025 in Numbers

 Confidants – “The Fed” Mizutani Shogo – portrait and statblock

 As for other NPCs, several are described under the section, Confidants: Plot Hook Facilitators.
-These NPCs, such as Mizutani Shogo, and intelligence agent, and Murakami Tsubasa, the abbot of the Kuroishi-ji temple, can be used to link one scenario to the next, to provide information to investigators to help them connect the dots and to assist them in regaining sanity between scenarios.
+These NPCs, such as Mizutani Shogo, an intelligence agent, and Murakami Tsubasa, the abbot of the Kuroishi-ji temple, can be used to link one scenario to the next, to provide information to investigators to help them connect the dots and to assist them in regaining sanity between scenarios.
 The description of each gives you a few lines on the flavour of campaign they might add to, the sorts of connections they might have with investigators, where you might encounter them and the best scenarios they might act as confidants for.

 Conclusion